inventree/inventree-docs/docs/report/labels.md

 ## Custom Labels

-InvenTree supports printing of custom template-based labels, using the [blabel](https://github.com/Edinburgh-Genome-Foundry/blabel) plugin for Python.
+InvenTree supports printing of custom template-based labels, using the [blabel](https://github.com/Edinburgh-Genome-Foundry/blabel) Python library.

 Custom labels can be generated using simple HTML templates, with support for QR-codes, and conditional formatting using the Jinja template engine.